DOG BITE PREVENTION

 • If bitten, immediately report the bite to an adult.

-Be a responsible pet owner and protect yourself and others from dog bites, pain and suffering, as well as insurance claims!
+Be a responsible pet owner to help protect yourself and others from dog bites, pain and suffering, and from insurance claims.
+For additional safety tips and insurance-related guidance for owners and breeders, see Insurance Insights and Safety Tips.

 Need insurance for You, Your Family or Your Business?